How to set up DNS on any Android phone (step by step)

 The steps on this page work for all Android phones, such as Samsung, Lenovo, Motorola, OnePlus, ASUS, Nokia, Google, Sony, LG, and other Android smartphones.

-Set up Private DNS via settings
+Set up Private DNS on Android via settings

-Modern versions of Android support “Private DNS”, which uses DNS-over-TLS to provide security and privacy for your DNS queries.
+Modern Android phones support Private DNS.
+Private DNS uses DNS-over-TLS to provide security and privacy for your DNS queries.

 DNS-over-TLS improves privacy and security between clients and resolvers.